How To Use Expert Advice Effectively

 Why the conflicting views if it’s the same topic?

 Well, because it’s the way we are.
 We see things differently, and we are unique in our own way.

 Let’s say you want to learn how to publish articles online.
-If you get advice from two experts, you’ll end up with similar recommendations on most issues and different recommendations on other issues.
+If you get advice from two experts, you’ll end up with similar recommendations on most issues and different suggestions on other matters.

-For example, one expert may suggest that you submit your article to every article site, while the other recommends that you submit your article only to the larger sites.
+For example, one expert may suggest submitting your article to every article site, while the other recommends that you submit your article only to the more important websites.